 Here are a few Do’s and Don’ts to make sure you put your best foot forward:

-- Dress according to your profession.
+Dress according to your profession.
 Wear the type of clothes you’d wear on the job.
 If you work in finance, go for a suit and tie.
 If you’re a programmer at a high-tech firm, a plaid shirt is A-OK.

-- Use a recent photo.
+Use a recent photo.
 While it’s tempting to go back into the archives and pick a great shot from yesteryear, it’s important to depict yourself as you look right now.
 If someone meets you in person and doesn’t recognize you from your profile pic, that could raise a red flag.

-- Follow the rules.
+Follow the rules.
 LinkedIn lays out clear rules for profile pictures.
 Landscape photos, pictures of animals, and other types of imagery are a no-go.
 If you flout the rules three times, LinkedIn could block you from uploading your headshot.

-LinkedIn’s technical specs
+LinkedIn profile pic technical specs

-- It’s hip to be square.
+It’s hip to be square.
 Your headshot should be a square when you upload it to LinkedIn.
 In PicMonkey, open the Edits menu on the left panel and, under Canvas Edits, click Crop Canvas.
-Choose Square from the dropdown menu.
+Choose Square from the drop-down menu.
 Save your image just like that or do further editing with our touch-up tools.
 Remember, LinkedIn will show your profile pic as a round image.

 That’s it!
 Your snazzy new headshot is ready for the world.